leonhartX/lambda-github/README.md

 ##Logout
 You can logout from the extension's option page any time.
 After logout, the  access token stored in extension will be deleted, but you will need to delete the token it self from Github/Github Enterprise's settins page.

+#Support
+please create an issue for any question or bug report.